...we consider media and technology both as tools and as objects of study in and of themselves...

 1. We provide students opportunities for professional internships on-campus.
 Such internships afford students the possibility to apply their knowledge in real-world settings and/or to develop original research work.

-2. We maintain close links with other departments and concentrations in the School of Education, most notably the Doctoral programs in Mathematics, Science and Learning Technology (MSLT), and Language, Literacy and Culture (LLC).
+2. We maintain close links with other departments and concentrations in the College of Education, most notably the Doctoral programs in Mathematics, Science and Learning Technology (MSLT), and Language, Literacy and Culture (LLC).

 3. We collaborate with local schools and after-school programs.
 In advancing technology- and media-based instructional practices in the local communities, we also build a network of sites for students to conduct research and development work.